theshreyanshsingh7/agent_webtools/README.md

-# Browser APIs - Playwright Automation Server
+# Uiblocks - Agent tools

 A powerful web automation server built with Express.js, TypeScript, and Playwright that provides APIs for web searching, taking screenshots, and performing browser navigation actions.